PaParaZz1/DR-GAN/README.md

  - test: python test.py
  - I add some data augment in test.py for experiment comparsion, they are origin, gauss_noise, gamma_transform, shadow, random color and blur consecutively.
+ - pretrained model in directory checkpoints
 ## dataset
-   I train this model use cfp-dataset, due to dataset size and lack of labeled information, my GAn can't converge very well.
+   I train this model use cfp-dataset, due to dataset size and lack of labeled information, my GAN can't converge very well.
 If you have other dataset like Multi-PIE it would be helpful.
 ## more details
    You can read some comments in code or experiment_record.md for more details